device-zone/device-opendkim/README.md

 This appliance does the following:

-- All parameters syntax checked and canonicalised.
+- All parameters passed to the device commands are syntax checked and canonicalised, with bash completion.
 - Automatically configures OpenDKIM's configuration files before startup.
 - Binds securely to the unix domain socket /run/opendkim/opendkim.sock.
 - Optionally adds domains, selectors and keys to the configuration.